 Date of hallmarking is represented by ordered letters of the alphabet with varying font styles, lower and uppercase, encased with varying shield designs.
 Part or all of the alphabet is used to distinguish the year of hallmarking.
 Occasionally a letter is omitted within the order but this is logged as not to confuse the year of hallmarking.

 Assay offices use a different year letter to represent the same year.
 For instance, London assay office used the letter A for 1816, Birmingham used letter S for the same year.
 Some assay offices had letters in disorder which were rotated differently to determine the year.
 The process was and is to create separation in identifying hallmarks.
 Since the introduction of hallmarking this system has helped date items dating back 700 years.
+The above date letter W represents London 2021.

 This is a range of visual optional marks that are applied alongside the purity mark to clarify the precious metal type.
 In silver three varying symbols tell us the purity of the silver as well as clarifying that the item is silver.
 Three others tell us that the item is either gold, palladium or platinum.
 The mark above of the lion passant tells us that the item is made from 925 sterling silver.